 Do you tell them your fees straight away – in which case they might immediately start comparing you on price and probably go to someone cheaper?

 Or do you avoid answering it, but then feel uncomfortable for avoiding it, and then lose the client anyway?

 It’s critical to understand the real purpose of this question

-To answer this question effectively, you first need to realise that the person asking the question is someone who doesn’t know how else to compare you apart from on price.
+To answer this question effectively, you first need to realize that the person asking the question is someone who doesn’t know how else to compare you apart from on price.

 So it’s your job to help them see the value you are offering.
 This is an opportunity.

 First, resist the temptation to answer the question straight away.
-I don’t mean not answer it at all…. but don’t make it your first answer.
+I don’t mean to answer it at all…. but don’t make it your first answer.